 - rtems.signed64 is the data type that corresponds to signed sixty-four bit integers.
 This data type is defined by RTEMS in a manner that ensures it is portable across different target processors. - rtems.single is the RTEMS data type that corresponds to single precision floating point on the target hardware. - rtems.status_codes is the - rtems.task is the return type for an RTEMS Task. - rtems.task_argument is the data type for the argument passed to each RTEMS task. - rtems.task_begin_extension is the entry point for a task beginning execution user extension handler routine. - rtems.task_create_extension is the entry point for a task creation execution user extension handler routine. - rtems.task_delete_extension is the entry point for a task deletion user extension handler routine. - rtems.task_entry is the address of the entry point to an RTEMS ASR.
 It is equivalent to the entry point of the function implementing the ASR. - rtems.task_exitted_extension is the entry point for a task exitted user extension handler routine. - rtems.task_priority is the data type used to manage and manipulate task priorities. - rtems.task_restart_extension is the entry point for a task restart user extension handler routine. - rtems.task_start_extension is the entry point for a task start user extension handler routine. - rtems.task_switch_extension is the entry point for a task context switch user extension handler routine. - rtems.tcb is the data structure associated with each task in an RTEMS system. - rtems.time_of_day is the data structure used to manage and manipulate calendar time in RTEMS. - rtems.timer_service_routine is the return type for an RTEMS Timer Service Routine. - rtems.timer_service_routine_entry is the address of the entry point to an RTEMS TSR.
-It is equivalent to the entry point of the function implementing the TSR. - rtems.unsigned8 is the data type that corresponds to unsigned eight bit integers.
-This data type is defined by RTEMS in a manner that ensures it is portable across different target processors. - rtems.unsigned16 is the data type that corresponds to unsigned sixteen bit integers.
-This data type is defined by RTEMS in a manner that ensures it is portable across different target processors.
+It is equivalent to the entry point of the function implementing the TSR. - rtems.vector_number is the data type used to manage and manipulate interrupt vector numbers.